yeseniananneliza/Use-It-Up/README.md

 A minimal recipe matcher: tell it what's in your kitchen, it ranks recipes by match %, and surfaces the ones that use up ingredients you're about to waste.

-Built as a scoped product case study — problem framing, prioritization, and a v1 build in a day rather than a polished/complete product.
+Built as a scoped product case study: problem framing, prioritization, and a v1 build in a day rather than a polished/complete product.

 ## Run locally